Globoid cell leukodystrophy – Krabbe disease

 Krabbe is treated with symptomatic and supportive therapy.
 Because hematopoietic stem cell transplantation (HSCT) and cord blood transplants are only available to pre-symptomatic infantile children and maybe moderately affected late-onset kids, it is critical to discuss your options with your medical team.
 These are merely maintenance treatments, not cures.

-These transplants are Allogeneic rather than Autologous, and they often include chemotherapy, radiation, and Graft versus Host Disease (GVHD) problems.
-The term “autologous” refers to a person who is their own donor.
+These transplants are allogeneic rather than autologous, and they often include chemotherapy, radiation, and graft-versus-host disease (GVHD) problems.
+The term “autologous” refers to a person who is their donor.
 It is a lengthy and demanding procedure that demands careful thinking.

-Researchers are currently investigating gene therapy, enzyme replacement treatment, and otr alternatives.
+Researchers are currently investigating gene therapy, enzyme replacement treatment, and other alternatives.

 Scan the code